14 Raised Garden Bed Plans for Building the Perfect Plot

-5. Raised Bed With Benches
+5. Raised Garden Bed With Deer Fence

 6. Greenes Fence Raised Garden Kit

-For those who are not interested in buying supplies and following a plan to measure, mark, and cut lumber, a raised garden bed kit is just the thing.
+For gardeners who are not interested in buying supplies and following a plan to measure, mark, and cut lumber, a raised garden bed kit is just the thing.
 This 2-foot by 8-foot, 10.5-inch deep raised bed kit comes ready to build.
 Just slide the side rails into the slotted corner posts and screw the tops in place and your raised bed frame is ready to fill with soil.
 These kits can also be double stacked for a 21-inch deep garden.
 Raised bed garden soil is sold separately.

 7. Garden Bench Planter